 MOBILE PANTRY PROGRAM EXPANSION

 Mobile Pantries have proven to be a very efficient and effective tool in responding to the sharp increase in need across the state.
-We have increased our deliveries by 34% and have seen a 192% increase in households served since the pandemic began over the same time period last year.
-We will continue to expand distribution through this program further in the coming weeks and months.
-In fact, at the end of April we did an emergency food distribution at the Maverik Center serving more than 5,000 families, impacting more than 29,000 individuals, the largest distribution we have ever done.
+Last year, we served 863,147 individuals through this program, an increase of 11% over the previous year.
+In fact, at the end of April 2020, we provided an emergency food distribution at the Maverik Center where we served more than 5,000 families, impacting more than 29,000 individuals.
+This is the largest distribution we have ever done.

 KIDS CAFE MEAL DISTRIBUTIONS